-Make sure to check back weekly as this page will be updated a few days prior to each week’s matchup so you can get your bets in early to grab the most value.
+Make sure to check back weekly, as this page will be updated prior to each week’s matchup so you can get your picks in early to grab the most value.

 So let’s dive into our best plays for this week’s matchup.

-Josh Shepardson breaks down his top Week 17 TNF picks for tonight:
+Josh Shepardson breaks down his top Week 1 TNF picks for this showdown between the Philadelphia Eagles and Dallas Cowboys.

 Where To Place Thursday Night Football NFL Prop Bets